 The other advantage of a good, fast electric dryer is that you dont need to add anything to the fruit, because it dries before it gets a chance to oxidise and go dark brown.

 In the past I’ve used various drying methods that took several days to dry apples, which meant that I had to add lemon juice + honey to prevent them going too brown (not that there’s anything wrong with brown apples, really).

 But using our newfangled electric dryer, I can dry a large amount of apples in 8 hours.
 Snap.
 It takes me about 15 minutes to cut the apples and load the dryer, which I do after dinner, then we put them on overnight, and in the morning they’re all done.
 Whoohoo!

 At the moment we’re drying apples, pears and nashis.
 All of which taste awesome.

 Drying production notes:

 The apple slinky machine is a rocking little device that is readily available in Australia.
 It cores and slices, or cores, slices and skins in one fell swoop.
 You can do apples, pears, nashis, potatoes, and probably a bunch of other things I haven’t thought of.
-Here’s an Australian link for them, but you can also get them in most kitchen stores also.
+You can also get them in most kitchen stores.

 The dryer we decided on is an Excalibur.
 Don’t think it’s much known in Australia yet, but many overseas homesteader groups wax lyrical about them, and I have to say we’re very, very happy with it so far.